 The Rijksmuseum in the Netherlands has a really nice website and a beautiful collection.
 My favourites are the floral still lifes and the Japanese prints.
 In order to get downloading you just need to sign up to the Rijksstudio.
 Signing up allows you to collect groups of items and also to zoom in, crop and save details of artworks.
 Best of all you get access to downloadable high resolution images.
 If you’re publicly distributing copies it’s best practice to credit the Rijksmuseum as the source of the images but you don’t have to if you don’t want to.

-The NYPL launched this service about a year ago.
+The NYPL launched this service in January 2016.
 When you type into the search box a check box becomes available to filter results to show only public domain material.
 It’s the public domain material that is available for any use.
 Just like the Rijksmuseum, the New York Public Library doesn’t require a credit as the image source.

 This link to the Getty collection allows you to search on only those images that are available for download and open reuse for any purpose.
 Like most of institutions the Getty has some items that remain in copyright and so aren’t available for you to download and reuse but using this link avoids the images with restrictions.
 The Getty gives image caption information for you to use when publishing the image and also asks that you use the credit “Digital image courtesy of the Getty’s Open Content Program.”